yassersouri/thomas-calibration/README.md

 The resulting Hough space has 3 dimensions: distance and angle (as in a conventional Hough transform) and _distance from picture edge_, measured from either bottom or left edge of the picture frame depending on the slope of the line.
 This third axis (_distance from picture edge_) has length S.

-The catch is that both vertical and horizontal are divided into S sub-regions.
+The catch is that both vertical and horizontal are divided into S sub-regions, so upper and left sections have a _common_ sub-Hough.
 Also not all lines use all sub-Houghs.
 But since memory is not an issue for now, and this method is really quick and simple, we will stick with this.
+If we add together all the sub-Houghs we get a conventional Hough transform.